Looks like you’re on our UK site! Would you like to switch US site?

 Unparalleled Detail Across all Tissue Types

-Now considered the gold standard for imaging the foot of the standing horse, Standing Equine MRI delivers highly detailed, three-dimensional images that visualize both bone and soft tissue.
-Unlike X-rays, which are restricted to visualizing hard structures, or ultrasound, which can be inconsistent in capturing deeper or more complex tissue issues, MRI offers soft tissue definition that no other standing imaging modality can match.
+Now considered the gold standard for imaging the equine foot of the standing horse, Standing Equine MRI delivers highly detailed, three-dimensional images that visualise both bone and soft tissue.

 Diagnostic in over 90% of cases, Standing Equine MRI identifies the specific cause of lameness.
 This level of precision is crucial for pinpointing the source of lameness, especially in the lower limb where a variety of structures can be affected.
 Capturing everything from the subtle tears in tendons and ligaments to the early signs of bone and cartilage changes, MRI can detect even the smallest lesion or inflammation.
 Its use leads to a more accurate diagnosis.